dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - **As a library**: `automation/lib/java/helper-lib.jar`
 - **As a library**: `automation/lib/java/convenience-dependencies.jar`

-Tip : to access a remote OpenHAB installation scripts folder, you can copy, use Webdav, a Samba share, a SFTP virtual file system or sync feature (available on your OS or included in your IDE), or any other mean you can think about.
+Tip : to access a remote openHAB installation scripts folder, you can copy, use Webdav, a Samba share, a SFTP virtual file system or sync feature (available on your OS or included in your IDE), or any other mean you can think about.

 <a id="examples"></a>